fabriziogirardi/greenflame-challenge/README.md

 ## Deployment process

 - Copy the repository to the public folder inside your web server
-- Run `composer install` while inside your project folder
 - Rename `.env.example` to `.env` then edit the file and set the correct values to the MySQL connection database
+- Run the command `composer install` while inside your project's folder
+- Run the command `php artisan key:generate` while inside your project's folder
 - Run the command `php artisan migrate:fresh --seed` in order to completely run migrations and seed the database with default data
 - Run the command `php artisan optimize` to renew the cache and avoid having old cached routes that may conflict with the deployment
 - Access the website using you web browser, and login using `admin@example.com` as the user, and `password` as the password